dciancu/unifi-protect-unvr-docker-arm64/README.md

 > Make sure to update your network settings (**including your firewall rules**) to reflect the new interface name or you will lose internet connectivity.
 This is typically in `/etc/network/interfaces`.
 > If you are using NetworkManager service on host, then this does not apply, as your new interface will be configured using DHCP automatically, but your firewall rules may still need updating.

+> [!NOTE]
+> Remote access via the cloud does not work with Docker on macOS (use a Debian VM instead).

-There is a known issue that remote access to your UNVR (via the Ubnt cloud) will not work with the console unless the primary network interface is named `enp0s2`.
+There is a known issue that remote access to your UNVR via the cloud will not work with the console unless the primary network interface is named `enp0s2`.
 To achieve this, **on your host machine** create the file `/etc/systemd/network/98-enp0s2.link` with the content below, replacing `xx:xx:xx:xx:xx:xx` with your actual MAC address.

 ```
 [Match]